bluenote-1577/skani/README.md

 The main advantages of skani compared to other methods such as FastANI or Mash are

-1. **Robustsness to fragmentation and incompleteness** in MAGs for comparing similar species.
+1. **Robustness to fragmentation and incompleteness** in MAGs for comparing similar species.
 This is done by the usage of sparse k-mer chaining to find approximate alignments.

 2. **Extremely fast**.
 Indexing/sketching is ~ 2.5x faster than Mash, and querying is about 20x faster than FastANI (but slower than Mash).